jojobear2020/Credit_Risk_Analysis/README.md

 ## Summary

 The summary below shows the key metrics reviewed in this analysis.
-If our data was balanced, we could use accuarcy as our main KPI, but in this case we used F1.
+If our data was balanced, we could use accuarcy as our main KPI; however, we have a very imbalanced model and it's better to use F1.

-The most accuarate model is the last one - the Easy Ensemble AdaBooster Classifier.
-This is the one we recommend to use, given the current analysis.

-Balanced Random Forest Classifier also delivers acceptable results; however, it is not as high as the latter.

 ![](https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/summary_stats_all_models_det.PNG)

+From our results, the most accuarate model is the last one - the Easy Ensemble AdaBooster Classifier.

+Balanced Random Forest Classifier also delivers acceptable results; however, it is not as high.

+Based on this analysis, we can recommned to use these two models mentioned above.

+It is important to note is that there is no one size fits all when working with imbalanced datasets.
+A suggestion would be to actually try using all of the above approaches and see whatever works best in each particular case.